bertschi/Conditions.jl/README.md

 # Try @trace and @locals from the infiltration prompt!
 ```

-Restarts are the real deal and allow lower-level code decide how to
+Restarts are the real deal and allow top-level code decide how to
 fix stuff higher up on the stack!

 ```julia